William Cooper (Aboriginal Australian): Legacy

 Cooper's goal to see Aboriginal affairs made a Commonwealth responsibility was not achieved until 1967, thanks in part to his protege, Douglas Nicholls (centre).

 The commemoration of NAIDOC Week – seen here at Gosnells Football Club in July 2019 – have their origins in a national day of prayer, initiated by Cooper.

 In his own lifetime, Cooper achieved few of the goals he had set for himself.
 The one exception was the creation of Aborigines Sunday, which was observed in Churches across Australia from 1940.
-It is still commemorated today, but as NAIDOC Week.
+It is still commemorated today as NAIDOC Week.
 However, many of his initiatives have gained recognition long after his death.

 His influence extended to the next generation of Aboriginal activists through his nephew and protégé Douglas Nicholls, a founding member of Federal Council for the Advancement of Aborigines and Torres Strait Islanders, whose greatest achievement was successfully lobbying to change racist elements of the Australian Constitution via plebiscite.
 This campaign was a complete success, resulting in the 1967 Australian referendum, in which 90.77% of Australians voted to support the inclusion of Aboriginal Australians in census counts and to enable the federal government to make laws relating to Indigenous Australians.

-The existence of Cummeragunja, which is still an Aboriginal community today under the stewardship of a local land council, may also be attributed to the work of Cooper.
-The Maloga Petition which Cooper had signed and supported in his early years resulted in the Government allocating 1800 acres of land for Aboriginal use.
-This land was just upstream from Maloga, and became known as Cummeragunja.
+The Maloga Petition which Cooper had signed and supported in his early years resulted in the Government allocating 1800 acres of land upstream from Maloga for Aboriginal use, which became known as Cummeragunja.
+It is still an Aboriginal community today under the stewardship of a local land council.